Phixyn/no-bs-looper/README.md

 docker container run --name no-bs-looper -d -p 14666:80 -v E:\Phixyn\Projects\no-bs-looper\static:/usr/share/nginx/html phixyn/no-bs-looper
 ```

 Obviously replace the path to the static folder with your own path.
-Note that it has to be an absolute path.
+Note that it has to be an **absolute path**.

 ## Usage

 Depending on your HTTP server's setup, this may vary.
-If you followed all the steps in the [Installation](#installation) section, you'll be able to access the website using your local IP address, or localhost.
+If you followed all the steps in the [Installation](#installation) section, you'll be able to access the website using your **local IP address**, or localhost.
 If you can't get it set up, use one of the [public instances](#public-instances) listed below.

 Once you're in the website, paste a **video ID** onto the video ID text field and click **"Update"**.
 Move the slider handles to loop a specific portion of the video, or leave them at the start and end to loop the full video.

-You can save and share your loop by copying the URL in your address bar (it changes everytime you customize the loop or load a new video).
+You can **save and share** your loop by copying the URL in your address bar.
+The URL changes everytime you customize the loop or load a new video.

 ### How to find the video ID?